Everything you need to know about Islam

 Clothing - one must be covered in the manner according to his gender.

-Facing the Ka'ba (referred Qibla)
+Facing the Ka'ba (referred to as the Qibla)

 Intention - merely saying in your mind that you are attempting to pray and gain the benefits from it.